 A flash exposure meter can give exposure reading in reflected light and incidental light and can detect a one-tenth of an F-stop difference in light levels.

-A digital sensor has less dynamic range than negative film, and resembles slide film-If you get the exposure just a little bit off, the resulting images are less than desirable.
-Although software such as Photoshop etc, can correct exposure via curves and levels, by needing to redistribute tonal qualities in an image, valuable detail suffers in the process.
+A digital sensor has less dynamic range than negative film.
+It resembles slide film-If you get the exposure just a little bit off, the resulting images are less than desirable.
+Software such as Photoshop etc, can correct exposure via curves and levels.
+However, by needing to redistribute tonal qualities in an image, valuable detail suffers in the process.

-If you look at the histogram of an image that has been manipulated in this manner, gaps will be apparent, to show that there are no pixels present in those tones.
+If you look at the histogram of an image that has been manipulated in this manner, gaps will be apparent.
+This is to show that there are no pixels present in those tones.
 By using a hand-held meter, to gather exposure information, your image will need little or no tonal correction in Photoshop.

 Copyright: © Kenneth William Caleno (Dip Phot) 2008

 About the Author: Kenneth William Caleno, 66, 47 years experience of photography, mainly Weddings, Portraits and public relations.